Nick Gordon Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks fifth in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the sixth-best in the league.

-- The Yankees' 3.37 team ERA ranks fourth among all league pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.41).

-- Yankees pitchers combine to surrender the eighth-fewest home runs in baseball (11 total, 0.8 per game).
+- Yankees pitchers combine to allow 13 home runs (0.9 per game), the ninth-fewest in baseball.

-- The Yankees will look to Cortes (2-0) in his third start this season.
+- German (0-1) makes the start for the Yankees, his third of the season.

-- In his most recent appearance -- out of the bullpen on Thursday -- the left-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.
+- The right-hander last appeared in relief on Friday, when he threw 2/3 innings against the Minnesota Twins while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.